MihailValkov/user-list-demo/client/README.md

 ## Application Overview
-The application allows visitors to browse through the user's table, create a new user, update the users, and delete the users.
+The application allows visitors to browse through the user's table.
+Each table row provides functionality to view the detailed information about the current user, edit user information, and delete the user.
-The application provides searching, pagination, and sorting of the users.
+The application provides functionality to create a new user, searching for a specific user by providing the criterion and searching value, pagination, and sorting of the users in ascending or descending order.